Wall And Chamber Structure For A Special Biserial Algebra Coming From Perverse Sheaves on $\mathbb{P}^n$: Classification of indecomposable -modules

 \begin{example} In the case $n=1$, the indecomposable $B(1)$-modules are all string modules:

 where $\mathrm{A}=\left[ \right]$ and $\mathrm{B}=\left[ \right]$. \end{example}

-\begin{corollary} The number of isomorphism classes of indecomposable $B(n)$-modules is $n+(n+1)^2$.
-In particular $B(n)$ is representation finite. \end{corollary} \begin{proof} Corollary \ref{cor : number of *classes of strings} tells us that there are exactly $(n+1)^2+1$ strings on $(Q(n), I(n))$ up to $*$-equivalence, which gives us $(n+1)^2+1$ indecomposable string $B(n)$-modules, up to isomorphism.
+\begin{corollary} The number of isomorphism classes of indecomposable $B(n)$-modules is $n+(n+1)^2$. \end{corollary} \begin{proof} Corollary \ref{cor : number of *classes of strings} tells us that there are exactly $(n+1)^2+1$ strings on $(Q(n), I(n))$ up to $*$-equivalence, which gives us $(n+1)^2+1$ indecomposable string $B(n)$-modules, up to isomorphism.
 If an indecomposable module is not a string, then by the previous theorem it is isomorphic to $R(i)$ for some $i\in[0,n-2]$.
 It is immediate to see that $R(i)\simeq R(j)$ if and only if $i=j$.
 Therefore the number of indecomposable $B(n)$ modules which are not string is $\#[0,n-2]=n-1$. \end{proof}